bartblaze/MaTiRe/README.md

 ### Help!

 If you are having issues, questions or concerns with any of the LABS or accompanying material, just reach out.

+### License

+Note that while the license for the LAB material is MIT, the license for the slides is [CC BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/).